ASteinheiser/ts-real-time-online-game-template/README.md

 - `typescript-config`: Shared TypeScript configs
 - `eslint-config`: Shared ESlint configs

+## Third-party Dependencies

+This project relies on [Supabase](https://supabase.com/) for [JWT authentication](https://auth0.com/docs/secure/tokens/json-web-tokens).
+They offer a very generous free tier ([50k MAU](https://supabase.com/pricing)) and a straight-forward developer experience.

+You'll need to create a free tier [project](https://supabase.com/dashboard/) and add the relevant keys to the environment.
+Keys can be found by navigating to your [Supabase project](https://supabase.com/dashboard/), then from the sidebar, "Project Settings"->"Data API".
+Here you should see a few important sections: "Project URL", "Project API Keys" and "JWT Settings".
+Use these values to fill out the following:
+- `apps/electron/.env`
+- `apps/game-server/.env`
+- `apps/web/.env`

 ## Developer Quickstart

 If you are familiar with `pnpm` and `docker-compose`, you can skip to [Useful Commands](#useful-commands) or quickly start development with: